Alphabetical Plant Listing

 Planting perennial bulbs in lawns requires some adjustments to the mowing regime.

 • Since lawns need mowing, the choice is mostly restricted to bulbs blooming in early-mid spring or in the fall.
-Resist the urge to make the first cut as soon as the bulbs have finished flowering.
-Cutting down bulb foliage before it has properly ripened will deprive the bulb of much needed nourishment and make for a poor second-year display.
-To be assured of a profuse flowering next year, the lawn should not be cut until 6 weeks after flowering is finished.
+Resist the urge to make the first cut after the bulbs have finished flowering.
+Cutting down bulb foliage before properly ripening will deprive the bulb of much-needed nourishment and make for a poor second-year display.
+To ensure a profuse flowering next year, the lawn should not be cut until six weeks after flowering is finished.
 The later the bulbs bloom, the longer you need to wait.

-• if you plant colchicums and fall crocuses in the grass, you will have to stop mowing your lawn in late summer.
+• if you plant colchicums and fall crocuses in the grass, you must stop mowing your lawn in late summer.

 Guide Information